 The right man for the job notes Dennis Mehiel

-From their many years of friendship, Meheil has deduced that President Biden has the ideal “temperament and character,” as well as what he calls his “honesty and humility,” qualities in a leader that he says the country needs at this moment.
+From their many years of friendship, Mehiel has deduced that President Biden has the ideal “temperament and character,” as well as what he calls his “honesty and humility,” qualities in a leader that he says the country needs at this moment.

-Consistently commended for his kind heart and dedication, even by those on the opposite end of the political spectrum, like Mitch McConnell and Lindsey Graham, Biden is “exactly what he appears to be… he’s extremely straightforward,” Meheil tells Greek Reporter.
+Consistently commended for his kind heart and dedication, even by those on the opposite end of the political spectrum, like Mitch McConnell and Lindsey Graham, Biden is “exactly what he appears to be… he’s extremely straightforward,” Mehiel tells Greek Reporter.

 He contends that the United States is optimistic that Biden is “the right person” to serve in this role at this point in history, which was the most contentious and divided in recent memory.

-When describing Biden’s choices to fill key cabinet positions, Meheil characterizes them as “competent, experienced, and honest,” and stressed that they are all public servants, not taking the position for any personal profit or gain.
+When describing Biden’s choices to fill key cabinet positions, Mehiel characterizes them as “competent, experienced, and honest,” and stressed that they are all public servants, not taking the position for any personal profit or gain.